ElvinOuyang/kaggle-tensorflow-speech-recognition-challenge/README.md

 The model gives a good enough performance as a rough "unknown checker".
 Since I don't need to use the output of this network to make actual predictions, I will stick with this model in my next stage.

 ### STAGE 4.2: "Stacking" models using logical probability comparison

+The final stage in my research is to stack the predictions from main network with the unknown checker, and make a final prediction decision based on the probabilities returned from these two networks.
+This is mostly a logical decision process where I compare the probability of non-unknown and non-silence predictions: if the probability of the prediction is lower the unknown checker's probability of the input being an unknown, I will revise the prediction to "unknown".
+However, the revised prediction did not generate a better prediction for the Kaggle public leaderboard.
+It seems that the network still needs a more aggressive strategy to learn from "unknown unknowns".